 Laowa 100mm f/2.8 2x Ultra Macro APO

-Yes, there is a newer (build specifically for mirrorless cameras) version of this lens, but here is a another lil’ secret: the Laowa 100mm 2x Macro lens is compatible with the Sony FE 1.4x teleconverter and the Sony FE 2.0x teleconverter!
+Yes, there is a newer (built specifically for mirrorless cameras) version of this lens, but here is a another lil’ secret: the Laowa 100mm 2x Macro lens is compatible with the Sony FE 1.4x teleconverter and the Sony FE 2.0x teleconverter!

-The newer Laowa 90mm 2x Macro lens is NOT compatible with these teleconverters!
+To the best of my knowledge, the newer Laowa 90mm 2x Macro lens is NOT compatible with these teleconverters!

 The newer Laowa 90 mm 2x Macro lens does appear to be a tiny bit sharper, and it has less vignetting in the corners.
 But if you take a look at the Christopher Frost videos for these two lenses (linked below), it it appears that diffraction sets in at f/11 for the 90mm lens, but not until f/16 with the older Laowa 100mm 2x Macro lens.